avsa242/si70xx-spin/README.md

 * Reads firmware version from device
 * Reads temperature in centi-degrees (scale can be set to Fahrenheit or Celsius)
 * Reads relative humidity in hundreths of a percent
-* Can enable/disable the on-chip heater
+* Can enable/disable the on-chip heater, and set drive strength/current level
 * Can set sensor resolution, in bits

 ## Requirements